 Nightlife

-Kennedy Mall – Ave.
-Francisco de Orellana, in Kennedy Norte district.
-A handful of bars and discotecas to choose from here.
+Kennedy Mall is on Avenue Francisco de Orellana in the Kennedy Norte district.
+It has a handful of bars and discotecas.

-Las Penas (Editor's Pick) – Neighborhood on the hill at the north end of Malecon.
+Las Penas (Editor's Pick): This neighborhood is on the hill at the north end of Malecon.
 An assortment of restaurants, bars, and clubs make this a fun area to experience the local nightlife.
-Relatively safe too.
+It's also relatively safe.

-Zona Rosa – A strip of bars and discotecas that runs parallel to the northern section of the Malecon but about two blocks west.
-Any taxi driver or hostel/hotel reception can give you precise directions.
+Zona Rosa: A strip of bars and discotecas that runs parallel to the northern section of the Malecon but about two blocks west.
+Any taxi driver or hostel/hotel receptionist can give you precise directions.

 As you can see from our Guayaquil travel guide, Ecuador's largest city is short on must-see places.
 However, that doesn't mean you can't find a good time here.

-However, most backpackers and travelers that come here are en route to the Pacific beach towns like Montanita or the Galapagos Islands.
+However, most backpackers and travelers who come here are en route to the Pacific beach towns like Montanita or the Galapagos Islands.